 A bag made from beaver skin was also found, but it was poorly preserved.

-In addition to the artifacts, there were finds of biological material, including flesh and scales from Sockeye Salmon (Oncorhynchus nerka), probably brought along as food by Kwäday Dän Ts’inchi.
+In addition to the artefacts, there were finds of biological material, including flesh and scales from Sockeye Salmon (Oncorhynchus nerka), probably brought along as food by Kwäday Dän Ts’inchi.

 The age of Kwäday Dän Ts’inchi has been a matter of some controversy.
 Initial radiocarbon dates on the clothing (the hat and a robe fragment) gave a date of at least 550 years.
 However, additional radiocarbon dates, including two on the body itself, put the find in the period AD 1720-1850.
 New radiocarbon dates on the hat and robe fragments fall within this period as well.
 Why the first two dates were off by several hundred years remains a mystery.